|1 – Affordable Options|

 Although the specific course titles and the curriculum of each course may vary depending on the institution, the list below is a small sample of some of the classes online MBA students who specialize in information systems can expect to enroll in.

 - Human Roles in Information Systems: Students learn the importance of the human side of information systems and information management.
-This includes the role humans play in developing the software and hardware systems that store data, as well as the role of the end user and how and why information is most frequently accessed.
+This includes the role humans play in developing the software and hardware systems that store data and the end-users role, and how and why information is most frequently accessed.

 - Project Management: Students in this course typically take on a case study and learn the importance of proper project management procedures from the start of a project to the finish.
 This includes instruction on how to effectively delegate and manage peers, as well as how to follow up with tasks to ensure timely completion.